Child Begging And How To Help Child Beggars In India

 According to a conservative estimate, 3 lakh children across India are forced to beg, using everything from addiction to drugs, to threats of violence and actual beatings.
 They form the foot soldiers of what is a now a multi-million rupee industry led by human trafficking cartels.
 The Indian National Human Rights Commission reports that 40,000 children are abducted in India every year, over 25% of whom remain untraced.
-Yet, child begging is not addressed by the authorities the way it should be.
+Yet, child begging in India is not addressed by the authorities the way it should be.
 It is often assumed that these children belong to families who push them into begging.

-How children are abused
+How children are abused for begging in India

 Children are regularly inflicted with wounds, even maimed so that they became more pitiable, and therefore draw more alms from a sympathetic passerby on the streets.
 These kind-hearted men and women often don’t know that the money they give isn’t used to buy food, medicine, or access to education, but alcohol and drugs, and also given to their traffickers.